Francisco Morazán: Acting presidency, 1829

-First term, 1830–34
+First term, 1830–1834

 Francisco Morazán won the popular vote of the 1830 presidential election, against the conservative challenger José del Valle.
 He was inaugurated on September 16.
 In his inaugural speech he declared: "The sovereign people send me, to place myself, in the most dangerous of their destinies.
 I must obey and fulfill, the solemn oath that I have just rendered.
 I offer, to uphold the Federal Constitution, which I defended as a soldier and as a citizen."

 With Morazán's as president and governors sponsored by him, the liberals had consolidated power.
 The General was now in position to advance his liberal reforms.
 Through them, he attempted to dismantle what he felt were archaic Spanish institutions, and to give to his people a society based upon general education, religious liberty and social and political equality.
-In 1831 Morazán and Governor Mariano Galvez turned Guatemala into a testing ground for these 'enlightenment-like' policies.
+In 1831 Morazán and Governor Mariano Gálvez turned Guatemala into a testing ground for these 'enlightenment-like' policies.
 They oversaw the building of schools and roads, enacted free trade policies, invited foreign capital and immigrants, allowed secular marriage and divorce and freedom of speech, tried to make public lands available to the expanding cochineal economy, separated church from state, abolished tithes, proclaimed religious liberties, confiscated church property, suppressed religious orders, and removed education from church control, among other policies.